jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_00_lab_setup_instructions.md

 Before starting setup, you will need an Azure Account with the ability to create an Azure Synapse Workspace.

+> **Important note if using an Azure Pass subscription**
+>
+> If you are using an account for which you have previously redeemed an Azure Pass subscription that has expired, your account may be associated with multiple Azure subscriptions with the same name (*Azure Pass - Sponsorship*).
+Before starting the setup steps, ensure that only the most recent *active* subscription of this name is enabled by following these steps:
+>
+> 1. Open the Azure portal at `https://portal.azure.com` and sign in using the account associated with your subscription.
+> 2. On the portal toolbar at the top of the page, select the **Directories and Subscriptions** button.
+> 3. In the **Default subscriptions filter** drop-down list, *de-select* any **(Disabled) Azure Pass - Sponsorship** subscriptions, and ensure that <u>only</u> the active **Azure Pass - Sponsorship** subscription that you want to use is selected.

 ## Setup steps

 Perform the following tasks to prepare your environment for the labs.